codurance/site/src/_posts/2020-09-08-breaking-down-the-monolith.md

 Most programming languages provide mechanisms for grouping related pieces of code together, such as namespaces and packages.
 We can use these mechanisms to help model the Bounded Contexts in our codebase.
 If this is done correctly, at a high-level the structure of a codebase will reflect the various Bounded Contexts that exist in the domain.

 Let’s consider an example of an e-commerce system.
-We have identified the following Bounded Contexts :
+We have identified the following Bounded Contexts:

 * Payment (Responsible for processing customer payments for orders)